Texas Tick-Borne Diseases

 Upcoming Research

-Significant research studies are being conducted on the treatment and prevention of tick-borne diseases, however, there is a need for prevention of the spread of tick bites.
-One interesting study is exploring the prevalence of common tick-borne pathogens in white-tailed deer and coyotes in south Texas (19).
+Significant research studies are being conducted on treating and preventing tick-borne diseases.
+However, there is a need to prevent tick bites from spreading.
+One interesting study explores the prevalence of common tick-borne pathogens in white-tailed deer and coyotes in South Texas (19).
 Identifying vehicles (various wildlife) that carry these tiny ticks over long distances can help researchers treat wildlife for ticks and ultimately slow the spread.
 Upcoming research relies on effective collaboration between medical professionals, wildlife and ecological professionals, researchers, and policymakers.

 Ask yourself...